rawilk/laravel-form-components/docs/components/input.md

 </div>
 ```

-{.tip}
-> **Note:** The class 'form-input' comes from Tailwind UI, so be sure to have those styles pulled
-> into your project.
-The class 'form-text' is a custom style from this package, so be sure to include
+> {note} The class 'form-text' is a custom style from this package, so be sure to include
 > the package's stylesheet in your build as well.

-By default a `text` type will be set for the input field as well as an `id` that allows
+By default, a `text` type will be set for the input field as well as an `id` that allows
 it to be easily referenced by a `label` element.

 Of course, you can also specify a `type` and `id` attribute manually too: